 Like the system's security and data security, keeping a sound knowledge about different wireless security measures is also essential to know for security professionals.
-It is because different wireless security mechanisms have a different level of strengths and capabilities.
+It is because different wireless security mechanisms have a different level of strength and capabilities.

 There are automated wireless hacking tools available that have made cybercriminals more powerful.
 List of some of these tools are:

 Different various techniques of hacking include remote accessing, shoulder surfing, wireless router's dashboard accessing, and brute-forcing attack that are used to penetrate wireless security.
 In this chapter, you will learn about the different security postures that exist in the wireless domain.